 There’s isn’t much these days that can’t be done online, whether it’s buying groceries, arranging insurance, taxing your car, booking a holiday or looking for a house.
 So why not use an online conveyancer rather than a qualified solicitor?

-A quick Google search throws up any number of options for buying and selling property without ever actually speaking to a human being and, on the surface of it, some of these options look to be cheaper than the traditional alternative, but is an online conveyancer right for you?
+A quick Google search throws up any number of options for buying and selling a property without ever actually speaking to a human being and, on the surface of it, some of these options look to be cheaper than the traditional alternative, but is an online conveyancer right for you?

-In the vast majority of cases an online conveyancer will not be a qualified solicitor.
+In the vast majority of cases, an online conveyancer will not be a qualified solicitor.
 They will be one of many people working in a call centre who are trained to deal with limited aspects of very straightforward transactions.

 Your matter could be handled by several different people, which means you have no single point of contact to talk to if you have questions or concerns.